meadsteve/lagom/docs/framework_integrations.md

 popular web frameworks.

 ## [Starlette](https://www.starlette.io/)
-To make integration with starlette simpler a special container is provided that can generate starlette routes.
+To make integration with starlette simpler an integration is provided that can generate starlette routes.

 Starlette endpoints are defined in the normal way.
 Any extra arguments are